 By this point, it probably seems obvious how this story ends.
 But it had still yet to dawn on the family.
 Finally, after months of disagreement and with deadlines looming, John noted that the one thing the family seems to share is an affinity for badgers.
 He suggested that the noble badger become the image to adorn our brand.
 The Hamels finally coalesced and embraced their badger destiny.

 A male badger is a boar (but never boring), a female is a sow (yet rarely seen sewing), and a young badger is a cub (definitely not a scout).
 Badger colonies or communities are often called clans.
 With that in mind, we created our own wine community called the Badger Clan Wine Club.
 It’s a way to remain connected to Hamel Family Wines, fellow HFW devotees, and to ensure continued access to the latest releases of our wines.

 A Badger Clan membership is an ideal way to ensure continued access to HFW’s latest releases while remaining connected to the Badger Clan community.
-Through signature wine club-only events, including Camp Hamel and Badger Grab, the desirability, intimacy, and sense of community multiplies each year.
+Through signature wine club-only events, including Camp Hamel, The Badger Hour and The Badger Clan Supper Club, the desirability, intimacy, and sense of community multiplies each year.
 These events feature a medley of HFW favorites like great wine, scrumptious food, distinctive music and creative entertainment.
 Members also have priority access to Lighting of the Vines, HFW’s annual community holiday gathering featuring a vineyard lighting orchestrated to holiday music.

 Each Experience is privately led by an Estate Ambassador, includes a tour, and wine tasting, and can include food pairings.
 In addition, a “dry” tasting is offered for non-wine drinkers who are enjoying the Experience with others.